While on a cookery course with Thuan Tinh Cookery school, I was taken to explore the Hoi An market, giving an authentic peak into the local life.

 - Hoi An Wanderlist

-- We explored the busy market of Hoi An while shopping for ingredients during our cookery class.
-Check out all the other fun things we got upto on the tour!
+- I explored the busy market of Hoi An while shopping for ingredients during our cookery class.
+Check out all the other fun things we got upto during the cooking class!